How to Play Crazy Pineapple Poker online

 The Flop

-After the first round of betting is complete, just as in Texas Hold’em, the dealer turns over three cards known as the flop.
-The rule in Crazy Pineapple Poker states that you must discard one of your three-hole cards A Crazy Pineapple Poker player must make a critical decision for future play at this stage in the game.
-You must be able to analyze your hand and determine its value in relation to the other hands you observe and then make the necessary discard.
+After the first round of betting is complete, just as in Texas Hold’em, the dealer turns over three cards, known as the flop.
+The rule in Crazy Pineapple Poker states that you must discard one of your three-hole cards.
+A Crazy Pineapple Poker player must make a critical decision for future play at this stage in the game.
+You must be able to analyse your hand and determine its.
+The other hand’s value concerns and then make the necessary discard.

-Now while this may seem like a quite easy task, to take out the least favorable card, there are several different factors you should consider before discarding.
-If you had an Ad Kc 10d hand, for instance, you might think the easy answer is to drop the 10d and leave yourself with the Ace-King offsuit.
-But if a number of people take the turn, you would try for a flush draw and discard the King.
-We have a more in-depth look at strategies for discarding at Pineapple Poker in the next chapter; Crazy Pineapple Poker Strategies.
+While this may seem straightforward, taking out the least favourable card may seem easy, but you should consider several factors before discarding it.
+For instance, if you had an Ad Kc 10d hand, you might think the easy answer is to drop the 10d and leave yourself with the Ace-King offsuit.
+But if several people take the turn, you would try for a flush draw and discard the King.
+We have a more in-depth look at strategies for discarding Pineapple in the next chapter, Crazy Pineapple Poker Strategy.

 The Turn

-As in Texas Hold’em, the dealer flips over the turn card, and another round of betting takes place.
+As in Texas Hold’em, the dealer flips over the turn card, and another betting round occurs.

 The River

-The dealer turns over the final card called the river, and the last round of betting takes place.
+The dealer turns over the final card, called the river, and the last betting round occurs.
 The person with the best five-card poker hand wins the pot.

 Looking for other Poker games, rules, tips & tricks?